Chicory/Radicchio

 Chicory, like lettuce and endive, is a member of the dandelion family, Asteraceae.
 This heritage hints at what is holding it back from being as widely grown as I feel it deserves to be.
 Most chicory leaves are bitter, but heads of radicchio less so.

 Chicory is not well understood as a vegetable, in the UK at least.
-This lesson is perhaps the most ‘complicated’ of this course, unless you already grow it and are familiar with chicory’s possibilities.
+This is perhaps the most ‘complicated’ of the guides, unless you already grow it and are familiar with chicory’s possibilities.

 Four striking chicory hearts in late October